Enhanced Music Programme

-The EMP at St. Margaret’s is well-supported by a variety of music co-curricular activities, namely the Choir, String Ensemble and Symphonic Band.
+The EMP at St. Margaret’s Secondary School is well-supported by a variety of music co-curricular activities, namely the Choir, String Ensemble and Concert Band.

-All in all, the EMP at St Margaret’s aims to develop in its students a strong interest in music and deepen their understanding of music as a whole.
+All in all, the EMP at St. Margaret’s Secondary School aims to develop in its students a strong interest in music and deepen their understanding of music as a whole.

 For queries on the EMP, contact:

 Grace Wong, an MOE Teaching Scholarship (Overseas) holder, pursued a Bachelor of Music (First-class honours) at the University of Birmingham in 2013-2016.
-She proceeded to read Musicology at the University of Oxford in 2016-2017, and has recently returned to join the teaching profession in Singapore.
+She went on to read Musicology at the University of Oxford in 2016-2017, and has recently returned to join the teaching profession in Singapore.

 Tsai Gin Tzu is currently pursuing a Diploma in Piano Performance at the Nanyang Academy of Fine Arts.